TritonDataCenter/manta-mola/docs/mpu-gc-overview.md

 - finalizing records in the Moray `manta_uploads` bucket

 It is worth noting that these records do not necessarily exist on the same shard.
-As such, in order to safely determine an MPU can be garbage collected, we need a more global view of the system than needed with normal GC.
+As such, in order to determine that an MPU can be safely garbage collected, we need a more global view of the system than needed with normal GC.

 Finalizing records are removed directly from Moray.
 Parts and upload directories are removed using an operator-only query parameter through the front door of Manta.
-This allows us to do all of the normal verification associated with normal object and directory removal, without allowing for deletion of part data and MPUs without operator-intervention.
+This allows us to do all of the normal verification associated with normal object and directory removal.
 This strategy does induce some additional latency for garbage collection of parts, as they will incur the grace period and tombstone period from normal GC.

 # MPU GC vs. Existing GC